Ohio: Colonial and Revolutionary eras

-During the 18th century, the French set up a system of trading posts to control the fur trade in the region.
-Beginning in 1754, the Kingdom of France and Kingdom of Great Britain fought in the French and Indian War, with various Native American tribes on each side.
-As a result of the Treaty of Paris, the French ceded control of Ohio and the remainder of the Old Northwest to Great Britain in 1763.
+During the 18th century, the French set up a system of trading posts to control the fur trade in the region, which was known as the Ohio Country.
+Beginning in 1754, France and Britain fought the French and Indian War, with various Native American tribes on each side.
+As a result of the Treaty of Paris, the French ceded control of Ohio and the remainder of the Old Northwest to Britain in 1763.

-Before the American Revolution, Britain thinly exercised sovereignty over Ohio Country by lackadaisical garrisoning of the French forts.
-(Note: The last French Fort in Ohio Country, Fort Sandusky, was destroyed in 1763 during Pontiac's Rebellion.)
-Just beyond Ohio Country was the great Miami capital of Kekionga, which became the center of British trade and influence in Ohio Country and throughout the future Northwest Territory.
-By the Royal Proclamation of 1763, British lands west of Appalachia were forbidden to settlement by colonists.
+During the 1760s and 70s, Britain thinly exercised sovereignty over the Ohio Country by stationing small garrisons in the region.
+(Note: The last French fort in the Ohio Country, Fort Sandusky, was destroyed in 1763 during Pontiac's War.)
+Just beyond Ohio Country was the Miami people capital of Kekionga, which became the center of British trade and influence in Ohio Country and throughout the future Northwest Territory.
+By the Royal Proclamation of 1763, lands west of Appalachia were closed to settlement by Anglo-American colonists.
 The Treaty of Fort Stanwix in 1768 explicitly reserved lands north and west of the Ohio as Native lands.
-British military occupation in the region contributed to the outbreak of Pontiac's War in 1763.
+A new set of British policies towards the region's tribes led to the outbreak of Pontiac's War in 1763.

 Ohio tribes participated in the war until an armed expedition in Ohio led by Brigadier General Henry Bouquet brought about a truce.
 Another colonial military expedition into the Ohio Country in 1774 brought Lord Dunmore's War, kicked off by the Yellow Creek massacre in Ohio, to a conclusion.
 In 1774, Britain passed the Quebec Act, which formally annexed Ohio and other western lands to the Province of Quebec in order to provide a civil government and to centralize British administration of the Montreal-based fur trade.
 The prohibition of settlement west of the Appalachians remained, contributing to the American Revolution.

 By the start of the American Revolutionary War, the movement of Natives and Americans between the Ohio Country and Thirteen Colonies had resulted in tension.
 Fort Pitt in Pennsylvania had become the main fort where expeditions into Ohio started.
-Intrusions into the area included General Edward Hand's 1778 movement of 500 Pennsylvania militiamen from Fort Pitt towards Mingo towns on the Cuyahoga River, where the British stored military supplies which they distributed to Indian raiding parties; Colonel Daniel Brodhead's invasion in 1780 and destruction of the Lenape Indian capital of Coshocton; a detachment of one hundred of George Rogers Clark's troops that were ambushed near the Ohio River by Indians led by Joseph Brant in the same year; a British and Native American attack on the U.S.' Fort Laurens; and the 1782 detainment and murder of 96 Moravian Lenape pacifists by Pennsylvania militiamen in the Gnadenhutten massacre.
+Intrusions into the area included General Edward Hand's 1778 movement of 500 Pennsylvania militiamen from Fort Pitt towards Mingo towns on the Cuyahoga River, where the British stored military supplies which they distributed to Indian raiding parties; Colonel Daniel Brodhead's invasion in 1780 and destruction of the Lenape capital of Coshocton; a detachment of one hundred of George Rogers Clark's troops that were ambushed near the Ohio River by Indians led by Joseph Brant in the same year; a British and Native American attack on the U.S.' Fort Laurens; and the 1782 detainment and murder of 96 Moravian Lenape pacifists by Pennsylvania militiamen in the Gnadenhutten massacre.

 The western theatre never had a decisive victor.
 In the Treaty of Paris in 1783, Britain ceded all claims to Ohio Country to the new United States after its victory in the American Revolutionary War.